 If the past few years of disruption have taught us anything, it’s that law practices need numerous digital tools and technological apps to continue to serve clients and grow their business from anywhere, at any time.
 Such tools can improve efficiency and help reduce costs for new law firms and established legal practices alike.

 What sort of tools are we talking about?
-Below are a few essential tech tools for attorneys and law firms:
+Below are a few essential tech tools for attorneys and law firms to use in 2024:

 What software do law firms use for practice management?

 By incorporating a variety of applications, from calendars to document storage to time tracking, legal practice management software helps attorneys run their law firms more efficiently and cost-effectively.
 When comparing management software platforms, prioritize the applications and functionalities most important to your practice and your specialty.
 As a plaintiff PI lawyer, you need a personal injury practice management software such as CloudLex that makes it easy to incorporate data unique to your specialty, such as info regarding medical malpractice, automobile accidents, and slip-and-fall cases.
 Among CloudLex’s other relevant features:

 Client intake software with client intake forms and questionnaires, dashboard reports, and other tech tools that streamline collecting, recording, and managing client information.
 CloudLex’s intake software also automates workflows and scheduling to ensure you have all the client information you need when you need it.
 It reduces the chances of prospective clients and relevant data falling through the proverbial cracks or getting misplaced.

 Legal cloud storage on a HIPAA-compliant, ISO-certified, encrypted server monitored round-the-clock and includes data backup and disaster recovery contingencies.
 Almost as important, CloudLex uses artificial intelligence (AI) so that you can easily and quickly search your stored files and find exactly what you’re looking for.